Releasing

 To improve reproducibility and reliability, we use tagged releases in our GitHub repo to determine which version of the FEDS codebase our NRT data processing system uses.
 The NRT system does not automatically incorporate changes pushed to the main branch of the GitHub repository.
 For your changes to be reflected in the production system, you need to release a new tagged version as described on this page, then edit the variable feds_algo_version on the Prefect orchestrator that submits NRT jobs to DPS for data processing.

 What happens when we do this?
-At a high level, releasing a new tagged release on GitHub triggers the CI workflow defined in release.yaml, which submits a job to DPS asking it to build a new image (“register an algorithm,” in MAAP parlance) with in the version of the code that the new tag refers to baked in.
+At a high level, releasing a new tagged release on GitHub triggers the CI workflow defined in release.yaml, which submits a job to DPS asking it to build a new image (“register an algorithm,” in MAAP parlance) within the version of the code that the new tag refers to baked in.
 This will make a new algorithm version available on DPS- for example, eis-feds-dask-coordinator-v3:1.5.1.
 We can now submit jobs to DPS that reference this algorithm version, and it will use the image that is built during the release process to complete the job.

 Importantly, just making the new version of the algorithm available on DPS is not enough- we also need to make it so that our orchestrator requests that DPS use that version for new NRT jobs going forward.
 We do this by changing the Prefect variable feds_algo_version in our production job orchestrator (refer to the internal orchestration runbook for more info).
 Conversely, this makes it easy to roll back to a previous version- if your release 1.5.1 has a bug, just change feds_algo_version back to 1.5.0 to go back to the previous version in production.